yantrab/yangular/projects/dyna-form/README.md

   }
 ```

-You can create youר template, or use my form template:
+You can create your custom template, or using my form template:
 ```typescript
 const formModel: FormModel<User> = {
     feilds: [